 This is the first year that TRI has collected data on hydrogen sulfide.
 While it was added to the TRI list of reportable toxic chemicals in a 1993 rulemaking, EPA issued an Administrative Stay in 1994 that deferred reporting while the agency completed further evaluation of the chemical.
 EPA lifted the stay in 2011.
 In 2012, 25.8 million pounds of hydrogen sulfide were reported to TRI, mainly in the form of releases to air from paper, petroleum, and chemical manufacturing facilities.

-Another new addition to TRI reporting is a requirement for each facility located in Indian country to submit TRI reports to EPA and the appropriate tribe, and not the state where the facility is geographically located.
-EPA finalized this requirement in a 2012 rule aimed at increasing tribal participation in the TRI Program.
+Another new addition to TRI reporting is a requirement for each facility located in Native American territories to submit TRI reports to EPA and the appropriate Native American descendants.
+Also and not the state where the facility is geographically located.
+EPA finalized this requirement in a 2012 rule aimed at increasing Native American participation in the TRI Program.

 This year’s TRI national analysis report includes new analyses and interactive maps for each U.S. metropolitan and micropolitan area, new information about industry efforts to reduce pollution through green chemistry and other pollution prevention practices, and a new feature about chemical use in consumer products.